Silicon on sapphire: History

 In 1963, Harold M. Manasevit was the first to document epitaxial growth of silicon on sapphire while working at the Autonetics division of North American Aviation (now Boeing).
 In 1964, he published his findings with colleague William Simpson in the Journal of Applied Physics.
 In 1965, C.W.
 Mueller and P.H.
-Robinson at RCA Laboratories fabricated a MOSFET (metal–oxide–semiconductor field-effect transistor) using the silicon-on-sapphire process.
+Robinson fabricated a MOSFET (metal–oxide–semiconductor field-effect transistor) using the silicon-on-sapphire process at RCA Laboratories.

 SOS was first used in aerospace and military applications because of its inherent resistance to radiation.
 More recently, patented advancements in SOS processing and design have been made by Peregrine Semiconductor, allowing SOS to be commercialized in high-volume for high-performance radio-frequency (RF) applications.

 Circuits and systems

 The advantages of the SOS technology allow research groups to fabricate a variety of SOS circuits and systems that benefit from the technology and advance the state-of-the-art in: